kunalj101/python_intro_hackathon/chapter2.md

   expression(i)

 ```
-“Python Iterable” can be a list, tuple or other advanced data structures which we will explore in later sections.
+“Python Iterable” can be a list or other advanced data structures which we will explore in later sections.
 Let’s take a look at a simple example, determining the factorial of a number.

 *** =instructions

-- The colon (:) is significant and required.
-- The line after the colon must be indented.
-It is standard in Python to use four spaces for indenting.
-- - For loops iterate over a given sequence
+- Use list.append(<element>) to append values in a list
+- Iterate over list to access each element of list